 Penn State University - Hershey, PA 17033

+Reporting to the Dean, the CDEBO will set a bold vision, provide the strategic direction, and leadership for PSCOM's initiatives that promote racial-awareness, equity, and create a community that is welcoming and inclusive across all aspects of diversity and committed to positive change.
 The Chief will coordinate and lead efforts to advance a vibrant and progressive program through innovative initiatives, curriculum, services, and policies.
 This program will incorporate all facets of PSCOM and will guide the Institution to measurable actions leading to greater diversity, equity, a sense of belonging, value, support, and acceptance for all faculty, staff and learners.

 For confidential nominations and expressions of interest, please click the link below: